goran-mahovlic/had2019-playground/projects/bootloader/README.md

 After multiboot image is flashed and esp32ecp5 uploaded to ESP32, run serial console to ESP32 and "import ecp5wp".
-Tool will detect FPGA, FLASH and print write protection status.
-Last it will print command that should be copypasted or typed to enable write protection and report status again.
+Tool will detect and identify FPGA and FLASH chips and print write protection status.
+On last line it will print command that should be copy-pasted or typed to enable write protection.

 Tool may complain if FPGA or FLASH is not detected and suggest some fix for a typical cause.